tinify/wordpress-plugin/readme.txt

 = Q: How many images can I optimize for free? =
 A: In a default WordPress installation you can optimize around 100 images for free each month.
 WordPress creates different thumbnails of your images which all have to be compressed.
 Some plugins even add more sizes, so take a look at the *Settings > TinyPNG - JPEG, PNG & WebP image compression* page before you start optimization.

+= Q: How much does it cost to use the plugin? =
+A: The plugin is free to use, you receive 500 free compressions each calendar month.
+If you need to compress more, you can upgrade to the pay-per-compression pricing.
+You can view the current pricing at [tinify.com](https://tinify.com/developers/pricing).
+When you use the bulk optimization tool, the plugin will first scan your media library and show you an estimated number of credits needed to optimize all uncompressed images.
+You can decide whether you want to upgrade your plan or stay within the free limit.

 = Q: How can I remove the 500 limit? =
 A: Just add your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api) to remove the limit.
 For a small fee the additional compressions above 500 will then be charged to your account at the end of each month.